rodrigo-caballero/linepyline/README.md

 ([HAPI](https://github.com/hitranonline/hapi)), which is included in the linepyline distribution.
 The script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` shows you how to download the line data and convert it to netCDF.
-You will also need to include thermodynamic data for the added molecules in the gases inventory in `linepyline/phys.py`.
+You will also need to add thermodynamic data for the new molecules in the gases inventory in `linepyline/phys.py`.

 ## How it works
 A quick example to illustrate basic usage.